Mbaka11/AI-game-hackathon/README.md

 ### 1. Demucs

-[Déjà vu: an auditory illusion of music, but not speech, triggered by repetition](https://arxiv.org/abs/2010.10997) - We implemented the demucs model to deconstruct music into individual tracks, providing players with a unique and evolving listening challenge in Melodic Layers.
+(https://github.com/facebookresearch/demucs) - We implemented the demucs model to deconstruct music into individual tracks, providing players with a unique and evolving listening challenge in Melodic Layers.

 ### 2. DALL-E 3

-[Learning Multimodal Representations for Music and Images](https://arxiv.org/abs/2010.10997) - Our use of DALL-E 3 in Illustrated Beats allows for the generation of artistic visuals inspired by song lyrics, title, and mood.
+ Our use of DALL-E 3 in Illustrated Beats allows for the generation of artistic visuals inspired by song lyrics, title, and mood.
 Witness the fusion of music and visual creativity like never before.

 ## Hackathon Version